William Channing Gannett

-William Channing Gannett (March 13, 1840 – December, 1923) was an American Unitarian minister.
-He served as minister of the Unity Church in Saint Paul, Minnesota (1877–1883) and the First Unitarian Church of Rochester, New York (1889–1908).
-He was also a well-known writer and editor of hymn-books.
+William Channing Gannett (March 13, 1840 – December 15, 1923) was an American Unitarian minister.
+He presided at the Unity Church in Saint Paul, Minnesota from 1877 to 1883, and at the First Unitarian Church in Rochester, New York from 1889 to 1908.
+A noted author and editor of hymnbooks, Gannett was a central figure in the Western Unitarian Conference, which took the liberal side in the Unitarian Church's doctrinal debates of the late 19th century.